RossBencina/StaticMode/docs/melb-cpp-talk-feb-2017/postmortem.md

 gone through parsing `Mode<T, X>` to make sure that they understood that X is an enumeration value of type T. A simpler initial example such as `Mode<int, 42>` might have helped at that point.

+### Misc

+Other things raised by the audience:

+- How does this compare to normal flag logic with link-time optimization?

+- Why not use function template specialization?
+Because it doesn't work with member function templates.